What horrors unfold when ambition overreaches and scientific creation spurns moral responsibility?

 “I was benevolent and good; misery made me a fiend.
 Make me happy, and I shall again be virtuous.”

-The creature recounts his earliest experiences: confusion, sensory overload, discovering fire, and initial, frightening encounters with humans who reject him based on his appearance.
+The Creature begins narrating his earliest experiences: his confusion upon awakening to consciousness, his sensory overload, the discovery of fire, and his initial, frightening encounters with humans who universally reject him based on his grotesque appearance, forcing him into desolate solitude.

 “Here then I retreated, and lay down, happy to have found a shelter, however miserable, from the inclemency of the season, and still more from the barbarity of man.”